Söder calls for compulsory military service of at least seven months

 CSU leader Markus Söder has spoken out in favor of a return to compulsory military service of at least seven months.
 "From today's perspective, the suspension was a mistake," he told Bild am Sonntag.
 "The argument at the time was that we no longer have a threat in Europe.
 That's different now.
 With a growing threat situation, the reintroduction of compulsory military service makes sense."
 The reintroduction would not happen overnight, he conceded.
 "We are talking about implementation over a period of five years at the earliest in order to adapt the necessary structures."

 Compulsory military service was suspended in July 2011 after 55 years by the then Defense Minister Karl-Theodor zu Guttenberg (CSU).
-In practice, this was tantamount to abolishing military and civilian service, as all structures for drafting and training a large number of soldiers were also abolished.
+In practice, this amounted to the abolition of military and civilian service, as all structures for the conscription and training of a large number of soldiers were also abolished.

 Minister has various models under review